bartekmp/osmosmjerka/README.md

 On mobile screens, some interface elements are reduced to minimum, to keep as much space for the playing area as possible.

 ## The admin page
 The admin page can be accessed via the `/admin` endpoint, which displays a login screen.
-The system now supports multiple user roles with different access levels:
+The system supports multiple user roles with different access levels and provides comprehensive database management capabilities.

+For detailed information about all admin panel features and capabilities, see the [Admin Panel Features](#admin-panel-features) section below.

 ### User Roles and Authentication
 - **Root Administrator**: Created automatically on first startup, has full system access including user management